Top Change Risks: The 4 to Overcome to Succeed

 Schedule ample time and opportunity for real dialogue that includes questions and honest answers.
 This should happen at every gathering — at the launch, at team meetings, at progress updates, and at final wrap-up and project evaluation.

-4. Don’t Stop Communicating as the Change Takes Effect
+4. Don’t Let Communication Drop as Change Takes Hold

 The Bottom Line